 The NDU Libraries consist of the Mariam and Youssef (Main) Library at the Zouk Mosbeh Campus, the NLC Library at the Barsa Campus, the Shouf Library at the Deir el Kamar Campus and the Division of Continuing Education (DCE) Library at the Old Zouk Mosbeh Campus.
-The NDU Libraries are also responsible for maintaining and developing the research (non-circulating) collections of the Marian Studies Center (MSC) Library and the Lebanese Emigration Research Center (LERC) Library.
+The NDU Libraries are also responsible for maintaining and developing the research collections of the Council for Research in Values and Philosophy (CRVP) Library, the Marian Studies Center (MSC) Library and the Lebanese Emigration Research Center (LERC) Library.